TrademarkTrademark

 1. Merge-Before-Apply: Changes are proposed via a pull/merge request.
 Scalr can automatically run a plan and report the output.
 After review and merge into the main branch, Scalr proceeds with the apply operation.
 This model ensures that only approved code is applied to the infrastructure.

-2. Apply-Before-Merge (or Plan-and-Apply on PR): This model allows teams to view the impact of changes and apply them from a feature branch or pull request before merging.
-This can be utilized for iteration in development environments or for validating changes prior to mainline integration.
+2. Apply-Before-Merge (or Plan-and-Apply on PR): This model lets teams see the impact of changes and apply them from a feature branch or pull request before merging.
+It's useful for iterating in development environments, or for checking changes before they hit the mainline.

 Scalr's CI/CD automates standard Terraform/OpenTofu commands (init, plan, apply), reducing manual intervention and potential errors.